jonathanmorgan/context_text/README.md

 ## settings.py - Configure logging, database, applications:

-The following are all changes to `research/research/settings.py`.
+The following are all changes to the django settings file in your django project.
+If  you created a project named "research", this will be located at `research/research/settings.py`.
 You'll configure logging, database information, and applications, then you'll save the file and initialize the database.
 Make sure to save the file once you are done making changes.

 ### logging